-- Gestures enables all the built-in gestures for optimal operation.
+- Gestures enables all the OS built-in gestures for optimal operation.

-The iPad slid- over feature now lets you keep multiple apps open in slide-over mode and switch between them with a swipe.
-Once you get fluid with the technique, it provides a quick and easy way to juggle several apps at once without having to return to the dock or navigate around.
+The iPad slide-over feature lets you keep multiple apps open in slide-over mode and switch between them with a swipe.
+It can be a bit awkward at first, but once you get fluid with the technique, it provides a quick and easy way to juggle several apps at once without having to navigate or return to the dock.

 - Launch an app, say a movie clip, on YouTube.

 - Swipe up from the bottom of the screen to reveal the Dock.

 - Pick any app there, and tap and hold while dragging the icon to the middle of the screen.